IBM/CodeEngine/thumbnail/README.md

 The overall growth path that our application will take is:
 - deploy a simple webapp as a prototype to prove that our core "thumbnail" processing logic works.
-Eveything is self-contained in this one webapp.
+Everything is self-contained in this one webapp.
 - add some persistence so that as images are uploaded they are saved for safe keeping and so that we can off-load the processing to a background process since in many scenarios the "transformation" logic may take a while.